 BISHOP WILLIAM FORBES.
 (Left of picture)

 Bishop William Forbes In 1634 William Forbes became the first bishop of Edinburgh, with St Giles as his Cathedral.
 Bishop Forbes Died on the 12 April 1634 shortly after becoming the first bishop of Edinburgh.
-Bishop William Forbes is buried in St Giles Cathedral.
+Hes is buried in St Giles Cathedral.

 ALEXANDER HENDERSON (right of picture)